There are times when you tend to be forgetful and leave bottles of vegetable oil in the kitchen drawer for so long until their expiry date.

 Rancidification of an Oil

-For example, if you are using vegetable oil as a salad dressing, or cooking an entire salad or pastry, the taste will be off-putting.
-There is, however, another point worth noting: the taste of oil changes over time, and in many cases, you will not be happy with these changes, especially if you plan to use vegetable oil in a salad.
-As I said above, the taste of butter changes over time, so after a few years the butter won’t be of good quality and even if it doesn’t go bad, you’ll probably decide to throw it away because it’s rancid.
+For example, the taste will be off-putting if you use vegetable oil as a salad dressing or cook an entire salad or pastry.
+However, another point is worth noting: the taste of oil changes over time, and in many cases, you will not be happy with these changes, especially if you plan to use vegetable oil in a salad.
+As I said above, the taste of butter changes over time, so after a few years, the butter won’t be of good quality, and even if it doesn’t go bad, you’ll probably decide to throw it away because it’s rancid.

 If you’re interested in does Malibu rum go bad, take a look at my other article.